-- a.
-The District will base additional compensation on caseloads as recorded in Synergy on official count dates (40th day, 80th day, 120th day, EOY). - b.
-Compensation is for additional services to students required to cover the IEP and related work. - c.
-Release Head Teachers are eligible for overload compensation for any caseload assigned to them. - d.
-At each of the official count dates listed above, the Special Education Department will calculate each employee's excess caseloads using the Synergy FTE report run at 4:30 p.m. on the count day for active students.
-The excess Class FTE will be multiplied by 15.67 multiplied by the hourly rate for each teacher, then multiplied by 3 hours. - 1) 15.67 is the average caseload size as per the chart in Appendix C. 15.67=8+15+24 divided by 3. - 2) 12 hours is the average time spent on an extra student during a year.
-12 hours divided by 4 quarters = 3. - e.
-Payments will be submitted after each count date. - f.
-Payments will not be impacted by substitute teachers employed at the school. - g.
-Teachers will not be required to submit paperwork for the extra compensation.
-It will be paid automatically if an overage exists. - h.
-If an extreme caseload overage exists (.75 or above) it will be brought to the Contract Administration biweekly meeting for problem-solving.
+- a) It shall be the responsibility of the APS Special Education Department in conjunction with site administration to ensure caseloads do not exceed the aforementioned caps for classroom teachers and release head teachers. - b) Both release head teachers and classroom teacher shall be entitled to all overload compensation if the caps are exceeded and adjustment are not made in a timely manner. - 5.)
+Vacancies will remain posted until filled.
+Once filled, the respective caseload and compensation will revert to their original state. - 6.)
 Issues will be reported by teachers to the Federation.
-Issues will be reported by school administrators to the Special Education administration. - 3.
-During the 2019-2020 school year, SLP and Social Worker caseload overages will be discussed at Contract Administration Committee. - 4.
+Issues will be reported by school administrators to the Special Education administration. - 7.)
+ATF and APS agree to investigate further possibilities of creating a similar pay system for general education teachers who take on additional duties/responsibilities due to vacancies. - 8.)
+During the 2019-2020 school year, SLP and Social Worker caseload overages will be discussed at Contract Administration Committee. - b.
 Curricular Needs - a.
-Peer-reviewed research and evidence-based programs and other professional credentials in relation to program need and the identification of involuntary transfers. - 1) Because the District has an interest in having a special education teacher/provider at each site trained in peer-reviewed research and evidence-based programs, the Federation and the District agree: - a.)
-If there is a reduction in the special education teaching staff at a school, and the employee who is trained in evidence-based programs is the least senior person, then the case will be brought to a panel made up of one ATF person and one APS person. - b.)
-The APS/ATF Panel will consider the needs of the school's special education students and the background and qualifications of the special education staff in peer-reviewed research and evidence-based programs. - c.)
-In the event the District believes that a teacher's credential or level of training constitutes a program need not identified in Article 16.
+Peer-reviewed research and evidence-based programs and other professional credentials in relation to program need and the identification of involuntary transfers. - 1.)
+Because the District has an interest in having a special education teacher/provider at each site trained in peer-reviewed research and evidence-based programs, the Federation and the District agree: - a) If there is a reduction in the special education teaching staff at a school, and the employee who is trained in evidence-based programs is the least senior person, then the case will be brought to a panel made up of one ATF person and one APS person. - b) The APS/ATF Panel will consider the needs of the school's special education students and the background and qualifications of the special education staff in peer-reviewed research and evidence-based programs. - c) In the event the District believes that a teacher's credential or level of training constitutes a program need not identified in Article 16.
 B. 7. of this Agreement, the case will be addressed as in a.1 and a.2 above.